Mark Winer: Career

 Rabbi Winer served as a congregational rabbi for over 30 years in the United States, serving Temple Emanuel in Orange, Connecticut; Temple Beth David in Commack, New York; and the Jewish Community Center / Congregation Kol Ami in White Plains, New York.
 Rabbi Winer has been Rabbi Emeritus of Kol Ami since 1998.

 Prior to becoming senior rabbi at West London Synagogue in 1998, he was the president of the National Council of Synagogues (USA).
 He has been involved in several international events, including resolving the issues that led to the Treaty between Israel and the Vatican.
 He was also a key negotiator for the release of Ethiopian Jews and the resolution to the dispute over the Carmelite convent at Auschwitz.

 He was designated twice as Chaplain to the Lord Mayor of Westminster, in 2000–2001 for Councillor Michael Brahams, and in 2008–2009 for Councillor Louise Hyams.

 Family

 Rabbi Winer married Suellen Mark Bleifer on 3 July 1978.
-Suellen is a Certified Public Accountant (CPA).
-Together, Mark and Suellen have three children, Beth (married to Charles), Adam (married to Brett), and Rachel, and four grandsons, Matthew and Jason Michel, and Zachary and Luke Bleifer.
+His wife is a Certified Public Accountant (CPA).
+Together, they have three children (Beth, Adam and Rachel) and four grandsons.